What is an autoantibody?

 What are anti-glutamic acid decarboxylase antibodies (GADA)?

 GADA antibodies are autoantibodies directed against the enzyme called glutamic acid decarboxylase, which exists in two main forms, GAD65 and GAD67.
-The clinical tests used in practice detect especially anti-GAD65 antibodies [3].
-This enzyme is found in the beta cells of the pancreas, but also in the neurons that produce the neurotransmitter GABA, which is why the GADA level can also be elevated in a few rare neurological conditions, a fact that must be known when your result is interpreted.
+The clinical tests used in practice detect especially anti-GAD65 antibodies [4].
+This enzyme is found in the beta cells of the pancreas, but also in the neurons that produce the neurotransmitter GABA, which is why the GADA level can also be elevated in a few rare neurological conditions, a fact that must be borne in mind when your result is interpreted.

 What are anti-tyrosine phosphatase antibodies (IA-2A)?

 IA-2A antibodies are directed against an enzyme of the tyrosine phosphatase class (also called islet antigen 2 or ICA512), located on the membrane of the secretory granules in beta cells.
 The secretory granules are structures inside the beta cells that store insulin before it is released into the blood.
-The destruction of beta cells in the autoimmune process exposes this protein to the immune system, which reacts by producing IA-2A [3].
+The destruction of beta cells during the autoimmune process exposes this protein to the immune system, which reacts by producing IA-2A [4].

 What are anti-insulin antibodies (IAA)?